memecoder12345678/0BeeF-Python-Crypter/README.md

 ## Effectiveness Demo

-Here is a real-world result of using 0BeeF on a Python-based stealer.
-The detection rate was **reduced by approximately 62.5%**.
+Here is a real-world result of using 0BeeF on a Python-based ransomware.
+The detection rate was **reduced by approximately 62.5%** (The file was compiled with **PyInstaller**, and some libraries required by 0BeeF may cause it to be **flagged**.)

 ### Before encryption: